camilleg/clockkit/README.md

 It runs on Linux, Windows, and Raspi, and needs neither extra hardware nor elevated privileges.

-It is intended to measure a system's realtime behavior, especially to provide a common time reference for events recorded by different sensors (audio, video, gamepad, GPS, SMS, MIDI, biometrics), and to trigger outputs (audio, video, LEDs, servos, motion bases).
+It can measure a system's realtime behavior, by providing a common time reference for events recorded by different sensors (audio, video, gamepad, GPS, SMS, MIDI, biometrics), and for triggering outputs (audio, video, LEDs, servos, motion bases).

-It did this originally for a full-motion driving simulator with eye tracking and a quickly churning set of other sensors and outputs, for over a decade.
+It did this originally for a full-motion [driving simulator](https://web.archive.org/web/20170517201424/http://www.isl.uiuc.edu/Labs/Driving%20Simulator/Driving%20Simulator.html) with eye tracking and a quickly churning set of other sensors and outputs, for over a decade.

 Clockkit was originally published in 2004 on [http://zx81.isl.uiuc.edu/camilleg/clockkit](https://web.archive.org/web/20041205064911/http://zx81.isl.uiuc.edu/camilleg/dsceu04.pdf) (defunct).